svey/ld-redux/README.md

 ```

 **New to ld-redux**
-Your setup will looks something like this
+Your code should look something like this

 ```
 import ldRedux from 'ld-redux';